-- Successful applicants must have completed an APA-accredited internship with an emphasis in pediatric psychology. - Postdoctoral fellows will gain experience in staffing inpatient C/L, interdisciplinary medical clinics, and outpatient pediatric psychology care. - The Pediatric Psychology Clinic and Consultation Service (PPCS) fellowship training program is designed to increase both depth and scope in the context of a busy and specialized team of pediatric psychologists, doctoral interns, and interdisciplinary colleagues, with attention paid to the special training interests and needs of the fellow (i.e., interest in particular patient populations, settings, units, clinics, etc.).
-It prepares postdoctoral fellows to function as psychologists in a wide range of health care settings and across a treatment continuum including: the acute medical hospital (e.g., PICU, school-aged and adolescent units), pediatric medical subspecialty clinics, and the outpatient clinic.
-Additionally, fellows have the opportunity to attend numerous training activities, including PPCS team didactics, departmental professional development seminars, departmental Equity, Diversity, & Inclusion (EDI) seminars, and hospital-wide (KKI and JHSOM) presentations. - Primary components of this training position include: - Providing inpatient consultation-liaison services to Johns Hopkins Hospital (acute medical), assisting faculty psychologists with administrative duties, and scaffolded supervision of psychology doctoral interns. - Providing pediatric psychology services in at least 2 interdisciplinary medical clinics.
-Based on the fellow's interest, clinic options could include: Headache Clinic, Sickle Cell Disease Clinic, Limb Differences Clinic, Sleep Clinic (Pulmonary or Neurology), Diabetes Clinic, POTS Clinic, Bone Clinic, Pain Clinic, Rehabilitation Clinic, or Concussion Clinic.
-Additional opportunities in COVID Clinic may be available. - Providing outpatient therapy services in the Pediatric Psychology Outpatient Clinic to pediatric patients presenting with a variety of medically-based referrals, including children with neurodevelopmental disabilities and comorbid medical concerns.
+- Successful applicants must have completed an APA-accredited internship with an emphasis in pediatric psychology. - Postdoctoral fellows will gain experience in staffing inpatient C/L, interdisciplinary medical clinics, and outpatient pediatric psychology care. - Primary components of this training position include: - Providing pediatric psychology services in at least 2 interdisciplinary medical clinics.
+Based on the fellow's interest, clinic options could include: Headache Clinic, Limb Differences Clinic, Sleep Clinic (Pulmonary or Neurology), Diabetes Clinic, Angelman Syndrome Clinic, Postural Orthostatic Tachycardia Syndrome (POTS) Clinic, Bone Clinic, Pain Clinic, Rehabilitation Clinic, or Concussion Clinic.
+Additional opportunities in post-

+COVID Clinic, Sickle Cell Disease Clinic, or Fit & Healthy Kids Clinic may be available.
+Clinic rotations could be a full year or for 6 months, based on fellow interest.

-Common referrals include desensitization and behavioral training for medical procedures, behavioral pain management, coping with new diagnoses, improving regimen adherence and disease self-management (i.e., SCD, CF, diabetes), behavioral sleep management, mental health conditions (i.e., depression, anxiety) impacting medical conditions, and shaping functional behavior in child and adolescent rehabilitation patients.
-Caseload would be divided between the main hospital campus and a satellite clinic in Columbia, Maryland (located between Baltimore and Washington DC).
-Opportunities for outpatient caseload specialization in chronic pain, POTS, rehabilitation, neurodevelopmental disorders with comorbid medical concerns, and/or sleep are available, pending fellow interest.
+- Providing inpatient consultation-liaison services to Johns Hopkins Hospital pediatric floors (acute medical), assisting faculty psychologists with administrative duties, and scaffolded supervision of psychology doctoral interns in this setting. - Providing outpatient therapy services in the Pediatric Psychology Outpatient Clinic to pediatric patients presenting with a variety of medically-based referrals, including children with neurodevelopmental disabilities and comorbid medical concerns.
+Common referrals include desensitization and procedural preparation for medical procedures, behavioral pain management, coping with new diagnoses, improving regimen adherence and disease self-management (i.e., SCD, CF, diabetes), behavioral sleep management, mental health conditions (i.e., depression, anxiety) impacting medical conditions, addressing functional neurological symptoms, and shaping functional behavior in child and adolescent rehabilitation patients.
+Fellows will have the option of seeing outpatients at the main hospital campus in Baltimore or at a satellite clinic in Columbia, Maryland (located between Baltimore and Washington DC), based on their preference.
+Opportunities for outpatient caseload specialization in chronic pain, POTS, rehabilitation, neurodevelopmental disorders with comorbid medical concerns, and/or sleep are available, pending fellow interest. - Developing an emerging leadership role in an assigned pediatric subspecialty clinic (e.g., coordination of psychology services & referrals, consultation regarding inpatient admissions, liaison to medical providers and interdisciplinary team, administrative duties, mentoring of psychology doctoral interns). - Secondary components of this training position include: - Assisting with the training of doctoral interns (e.g., didactic presentations, scaffolded supervision, peer supervision, participation in group rounds). - Receiving in-depth supervision experiences twice per year in the outpatient setting the context of onboarding doctoral interns (i.e., case preparation, co-staffing appointments, providing clinical feedback to intern, providing written feedback on intern documentation, receiving structured feedback from interns and supervisor on supervisory experience). - Opportunities for individualization of the postdoctoral training year include: - Opting for a pediatric psychology focus vs. a pediatric rehabilitation focus - Choice of interdisciplinary clinics for staffing - Choice of spending a full year in chosen interdisciplinary clinics to support specialization or option of spending 6 months in a larger variety of interdisciplinary clinics to support a breadth of experience - Option for outpatient caseload specialization - Option for seeing outpatients at our main hospital campus or at our satellite, suburban location

-- Developing an emerging leadership role in an assigned pediatric subspecialty clinic (e.g., coordination of psychology services & referrals, consultation regarding inpatient admissions, liaison to medical providers and interdisciplinary team, administrative duties, mentoring of psychology doctoral interns). - Secondary components of this training position include: - Assisting with the training of doctoral interns (e.g., didactic presentations, scaffolded supervision, peer supervision, participation in group rounds). - Optional components of this training position, based on interest, could include: - Participating in current pediatric psychology research projects. - Providing inpatient consultation-liaison services to the Kennedy Krieger Institute pediatric neurorehabilitation unit and assisting faculty psychologists with administrative duties and mentoring of psychology doctoral interns - Training in and subsequently co-facilitating the Comfort Ability Program, a CBT-based workshop for youth with chronic pain and their caregivers.
+- Providing inpatient consultation-liaison services to the Kennedy Krieger Institute pediatric neurorehabilitation unit and assisting faculty psychologists with administrative duties and mentoring of psychology doctoral interns in this setting. - Training in and subsequently co-facilitating the Comfort Ability Program, a CBT-based workshop for youth with chronic pain and their caregivers. - Participating in current pediatric psychology research projects. - Opportunity for structured experience with the administrative aspects of running an inpatient C/L service